-Until fairly recently, the Act was the only legislation specifically governing consumer protection aspects relating to electronic transactions.
-The Consumer Protection Act, No 68 of 2008 (CPA) came into force on 1 April 2011.
+Until promulgation of the Consumer Protection Act, No 68 of 2008 (CPA) (which came into force on 1 April 2011), the Act was the only legislation specifically governing consumer protection aspects relating to electronic transactions.

-Both the CPA and the Act govern electronic transactions.
+Currently, both the CPA and the Act govern electronic transactions from a consumer protection perspective.
 The CPA does not override the provisions of the Act and in many instances specifically refers to the continuing application of the Act.
 In the event of a conflict between the CPA and the Act, the CPA provides that the provisions of both the CPA and the Act will apply to the extent possible.
 If circumstances dictate that the provisions of the CPA and the Act cannot be applied jointly, the provision that extends the greater protection to a consumer prevails.